PUB5005 Publishing and Production Management

 On successful completion of this course students should be able to:

-- demonstrate knowledge of the processes involved in evaluating and commissioning a book for publication , the preparation of a publishing proposal and the processes involved in negotiating with authors and the preparation of letters of agreement and contracts;
+- demonstrate knowledge of the processes involved in evaluating and commissioning a book for print and digital publication , the preparation of a publishing proposal and the processes involved in negotiating with authors and the preparation of letters of agreement and contracts;

-- demonstrate knowledge of the book production process, the interdependencies that exist between the editorial, design and manufacturing stages and the people involved in producing books;
+- demonstrate knowledge of book production processes, the interdependencies between the editorial, design and manufacturing stages and the people involved in producing books;

 - provide evidence of the ability to prepare briefs and specifications for designers, illustrators and printers;